Eldorado Gold Provides First Quarter 2023 Conference Call Details

 About Eldorado Gold

 Eldorado is a gold and base metals producer with mining, development and exploration operations in Turkiye, Canada and Greece.
 The Company has a highly skilled and dedicated workforce, safe and responsible operations, a portfolio of high-quality assets, and long-term partnerships with local communities.
-Eldorado's common shares trade on the Toronto Stock Exchange (TSX: ELD) and the New York Stock Exchange (NYSE: EGO).
+Eldorado's common shares trade on the Toronto Stock Exchange ELD and the New York Stock Exchange EGO.

 Contact